getbouncer/apidocs/card-scan/android-integration-guide/android-release-guide.md

+---
+description: >-
+  A guide to releasing new versions of the Android CardScan SDK.
+---

 # Android release guide
-A guide to releasing new versions of the Android CardScan SDK.

 ## Contents
 * [About](#about)